pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

    views.
 This setting is selected by default.

- - **Link location** When this setting is selected, the cursor location will be the same across linked views.
+ - **Link location** When this setting is selected, the display location will be the same across linked views.
 This setting is selected by default.